plattebasintimelapse/ccp/docs/editing.md

 * title - The copy that appears on the map on hover state
 * page - The referenced vigs/*.html files created below.
 This string should be a unique single word, all lowercase.
+* section - The page this vignette should appear on, 1 2 or 3
 * lat - Latitude of vignette
 * long - Longitude of vignette
 * image - Name of the image file located in app/images/thumbnail folder, only needs to be a small file, ~300px width ~100kb